RetiaLLC/DamnVulnerableNug/README.md

 # DamnVulnerableNug
 The Damn Vulnerable Nugget Webapp for any ESP32S2 board

-This vulnerable web application is designed to let beginners first try brute-forcing valid usernames, and then brute force a user's password.
+This vulnerable web application is designed to let beginners try two steps to solve the lab:
+* Brute-forcing valid usernames
+* Brute forcing a user's password

 This is designed to run on an S2 Wi-Fi Nugget, but it will run on any ESP32s2 board.
 The Nugget will just react to POST requests with an animated face expressing anger on failed credentials and joy when you win.